devacom/mounzil-win/packagers/windows/README.md

 1. Auto:

-The easy way to build is to run make.bat from packagers\windows folder.
+The easy way to build is to run 'make.bat' from 'packagers\windows' folder.

 2. Manual: